falrabadi/examples/docs/hw3-push-pull-merge-erros.md

 This is happening when someone else is pushing their commits to GitHub before you do.
 Dr. Liu went over this in the lecture on 02/02/2021, you can review also review that.
-This document however, will goes over it step by step.
+This document however, will go over it step by step.
 You can also read through this article [https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts)

 If you read the error message carefully, you will notice that Git hint at you to perform pull before you are trying to push again.